kodybrown/show/README.md

      Directory of C:\

-So, if there is a potential error you would want to see, use the following:
+So, if there is a potential error, that you would want to see, use the following:

-    >dir cC:\DoesNotExist 2>&1 | show
+    >dir C:\DoesNotExist **2>&1** | show

+Which will show the following, complete response in Notepad.

+     Volume in drive C is mymachine
+     Volume Serial Number is 1234-ABCD

+     Directory of C:\

+    File Not Found